hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/BoxplotViewer-1.png" style="display: block; margin: auto;" />
+*Boxplot showing the abundance of a specific cluster in each condition*

 ## <a name="kinetics_viewer_function"/> 6.5 Visualization of cell cluster abundance kinetics (Kinetics Viewer)